What you’re getting: "Milk & Cereal" pancakes

 What you’re getting: Stuffed cream cheese blueberry French toast; corned beef eggs Benedict

-Hidden in Kilohana Square, this small brunch spot tends to pack a crowd on weekends.
-Luckily, it's open every day to fulfill your eggs Benedict and waffle needs.
-Try the Extreme Mess, which is exactly like what it sound like: all your favorite breakfast items -- hash browns, sausage, ham, bacon, onions, and peppers -- scrambled with eggs to create one giant breakfast explosion.
+Formerly hidden in Kilohana Square, the 950 square foot brunch spot quickly packed a crowd.
+Its new location a few blocks away is almost three times the size and is still open every day to fulfill your eggs Benedict and waffle needs.
+Try the Extreme Mess, which is exactly what it sound like: hash browns, sausage, ham, bacon, onions, and peppers scrambled with eggs to create one giant breakfast explosion.

 What you’re getting: Hotcakes; butter rolls with neon jelly